 What to do during a house fire

-Evacuate as quickly as you can, and notify neighbours if you think their property may also be affected – especially if the fire has spread to the loft space, or you have people living above you
+- Tell neighbours if you think their property may also be affected especially if the fire spreads to the loft space, or you have people living above you

 Claiming on your home insurance after a house fire

-If your home is damaged by a fire, the first priority is your health.
-Do not worry about contacting us until you are physically and mentally in a fit state to do so.
+If your home's damaged by a fire, the first priority is your health.
+Don’t worry about contacting us until you’re physically and mentally fit to do so.
 When you’re ready, call our claims team on 0333 220 2034.

 If you have a combined home insurance policy, you’ll be covered in two ways:

 - Its Contents

 Dealing with the aftermath of a fire:

 - Ventilate the property by opening windows and doors, where safe to do so, to allow fresh air to circulate

 - Don't use the gas or electricity until they’ve been checked by a professional